ypapy/ypapy/README.md

 - 👋 Hi, I’m @ypapy
 - 👀 I’m interested in Software engineering/developments
-- 🌱 I’m currently learning nodejs
+- 🌱 I’m good in nodejs
 - 💞️ I’m looking to collaborate on projects in java(backend)
 - 📫 You can reach me via ypapy22@gmail.com